AlanHohn/alanhohn.github.io/_posts/2014-10-16-log-string-performance.markdown

 the [SLF4J][] API.
 It works similarly to `String.format()`, but in a simple token replace fashion.
 Most importantly, it does not perform the token replace unless the logging level is enabled.
 This makes this form just as fast as the "check" forms, but in a more compact form.

-Of course, this only works if no special formatting is needed of the log string.
+Of course, this only works if no special formatting is needed of the log string, or if the formatting can be shifted to a method such as `toString()`.
 What is especially surprising is that this method did not show a penalty in building the object array necessary to pass the parameters into the method.
 This may have been optimized out by the Java runtime since there was no chance of the parameters being used.

 Conclusion
 ----------